kjosib/glowing-chainsaw/docs/source/language.rst

 Defining Named Routes
 .............................

+Please Note:
-This part describes a planned feature.
-It does not work yet.
+	This part describes a new feature under active development.
+	It does not work as described just yet.

+Concept:
-	The purpose of a "named route" is to attach a sigil to a specific section of a layout structure, naming that segment for several purposes:
+	Named routes attach a name to a specific section of a layout structure, for later reference elsewhere as a shorter, more shelf-stable alternative to the equivalent list of axis criteria.

+This should:
 	#.
 Make other parts of a module definition less sensitive to
 		cosmetic changes in layout.

 	#.
 Simplify references in formula strings and patch selectors.

 	#.
-Expose data routing information back to the run-time in a symbolic
+Expose data routing information back to the run-time in a
-		manner, making also the application interface less sensitive to cosmetic changes in layout.
+		symbolic manner, making also the API less sensitive to irrelevant details of layout.

-	The concept is that any given field has BOTH a name within its immediate container (either a :code:`:frame` or a :code:`:menu`) but it also has a path back to the root providing specific values for all surrounding containers.
-(For this purpose, a :code:`:tree` is silent.)

-	Once a deep portion of a layout has a short-cut name, that name might reasonably be usable anywhere selectors are expected.
-I'll probably decide that :code:`~` will be the sigil for routes because it resembles a squiggly path.

-	Chances are I'll add grammar to declare a field as being the target of a particular route and then require route names to be unique within a structure.
-	I'm not sure how :code:`:use` structures should interact with the concept, but in time I'm sure experience will suggest something.
+Defining Syntax:
+	Immediately after a field's name in a *frame* or *menu* definition, the keyword :code:`:zone` followed by an identifying name for the route's symbol.

+	Route tag definitions must be unique within each distinct top-level layout definition.

 Referring to defined structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^